 If you are currently out-of-state and the ordering provider is not located in your current state, please contact BCBS at (800) 810-2583 for a list of network labs.

-I am enrolled in the Harvard Student Health Insurance Plan, but I am leaving campus per the University guidance.
+I am enrolled in the Harvard Student Health Insurance Plan, but I am Studying Remotely per the University guidance.
 Am I able to access in-network providers outside of Massachusetts?

 Yes, the plan is a PPO plan, which allows members access to in-network providers throughout the United States.